Ray Whitney (ice hockey): Playing career

 On August 6, 2005, Whitney signed a two-year contract with the Carolina Hurricanes paying him $1.5 million per year.
 In his first season with the Hurricanes in 2005–06, Whitney helped Carolina win their first Stanley Cup with fellow Fort Saskatchewan native Mike Commodore.

 On February 8, 2007, Whitney scored a natural hat trick in just 1 minute and 40 seconds.

 On April 13, 2007, Whitney re-signed with the Hurricanes, agreeing to a three-year contract that pays him $3.5 million per year.

 On July 1, 2010, Whitney signed a 2-year deal with the Phoenix Coyotes for $3 million per year.

 Whitney is known for his comedic tendencies for doing such things as making sure he's visible in pre-game on-screen interviews behind the interviewee, leading to the Hurricanes fans' favorite game of "Where's Whitney"?
 His commonly used nickname is "Wizard," which was originally given to him by former Florida Panthers play-by-play commentator Jeff Rimer.

 Whitney was the last remaining member of the San Jose Sharks inaugural team (1991–92) active in the NHL until his retirement on January 21, 2015.
 He was also the last remaining active player to get his start in the NHL as a member of the expansion San Jose Sharks.

 On March 31, 2012, Whitney became only the 79th player in the history of the NHL to score 1,000 regular-season points, when he registered an assist in a game against the Anaheim Ducks.
 As of the end of the 2013-14 season, he is number 62 all time for regular-season points in the NHL.

 On July 1, 2012, Whitney signed a 2-year, $9 million contract with the Dallas Stars.

 On January 21, 2015, he announced his retirement as an NHL player, ending a career after producing 1,064 points (385-679) in 1,330 regular-season games.
-At the time of his retirement, he was the leader in points, assists and games played for the entire 1991 NHL draft class.
+He was the last active member of his draft class when he retired, meaning that Whitney is the leader in points, assists and games played for the entire 1991 NHL draft class.

 Personal life

 Ray and wife Brijet married in 2000 and have three children; two daughters and a son.
 He is known by his nickname "The Wizard".
-He has no connection to New Amsterdam Pink Whitney Vodka, despite having been a teammate of Spittin' Chiclets' Paul Bissonnette with the Coyotes.